jbush001/NyuziProcessor/README.md

 * Quartus II FPGA design software (http://www.altera.com/products/software/quartus-ii/web-edition/qts-we-index.html)

 ### Optional:
-* Emacs + verilog mode tools, for AUTOWIRE/AUTOINST http://www.veripool.org/wiki/verilog-mode.
-(Note that this doesn't require using Emacs as an editor.
+* Emacs v23.2+, for AUTOWIRE/AUTOINST (Note that this doesn't require using Emacs as an editor.
 Using 'make autos' in the rtl/v1/ directory will run this operation in batch mode if the tools are installed).
 * Java (J2SE 6+) for visualizer app
 * GTKWave (or similar) for analyzing waveform files